craftcms/.github/SECURITY.md

 While working to identify potential security vulnerabilities, we ask that you:

-- Share any issues you discover with us via [our website](https://craftcms.com/contact) as soon as possible.
+- Share any issues you discover with us via [our website](https://craftcms.com/contact), support@craftcms.com, or support@craft.cloud as soon as possible.
 - Give us reasonable time to address and release any fixes for reported issues before publicizing them.
 Preferably 30 days.
 - Only report issues [in scope](#scope).
 - Provide a quality report with precise explanations and concrete attack scenarios.
-- Ensure you’re aware of the versions of Craft and Commerce that are actively [receiving security fixes](https://craftcms.com/knowledge-base/supported-versions).
+- Ensure you’re aware of the versions of Craft CMS and Craft Commerce that are actively [receiving security fixes](https://craftcms.com/knowledge-base/supported-versions).
+Craft Cloud is always open to receive security fixes.

 ## Scope

+### Craft CMS, Craft Commerce, and plugins

-We are only interested in vulnerabilities that affect Craft or [first-party Craft plugins](https://github.com/craftcms), tested against **your local installation of the software**.
+We are interested in vulnerabilities that affect Craft or [first-party Craft plugins](https://github.com/craftcms), tested against **your local installation of the software**.
 You can install a local copy of Craft by following these [installation instructions](https://craftcms.com/docs/installing).
 Do **not** test against any Craft installation you don’t own, including [craftcms.com](https://craftcms.com).

+### Craft Cloud

+We are interested in infrastructure-related vulnerabilities found on Craft Cloud.

+Do **not** test against any Craft Cloud site you don’t own, and do **not** perform any tests that degrade the Craft Cloud’s services.

-We are only interested in reports directly from the security researcher that discovered them, not from third-party bug bounty programs.
+We are only interested in reports directly from the security researcher who discovered them, not from third-party bug bounty programs.

 ### Qualifying Vulnerabilities